fabricjs/fabric.js/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

         PRing is not always simple, don't hestitate to ask for help (beware of 'em gotchas 😓).
         We appreciate your effort and would like the process to be productive and enjoyable.
-        A strong community means a stong and better product for everyone.
+        A strong community means a strong and better product for everyone.
 -->